-“You cannot say that It’s an honest mistake when you’re purposely putting out information that you know to be false, or when you’re taking information that hasn’t been validated, that hasn’t been validated, that hasn’t been offered any credibility and that has been continually denied by a number of people including people with direct knowledge of an instance,” Sanders said.
+“You cannot say that it’s an honest mistake when you’re purposely putting out information that you know to be false, or when you’re taking information that hasn’t been validated, that hasn’t been offered any credibility, and that has been continually denied by a number of people including people with direct knowledge of an instance,” Sanders said.

 Acosta then asked her to name a specific story that was intentionally published to mislead the American people.
 Sanders cited the erroneous report by ABC News’ Brian Ross that wrongly claimed candidate Donald Trump ordered Michael Flynn to initiate contact with the Russians.

 “It’s very telling that that individual had to be suspended because of that reporting.
-I think that shows that the network took it seriously and recognize that it was a problem,” she said.
+I think that shows that the network took it seriously and recognized that it was a problem,” she said.

 Acosta tried to ask another question, but Sanders moved on.

 … against the mainstream media’s biased reporting, selective facts, and outright propaganda.
 Sign up now for the daily dose of sunlight you need to disinfect the media’s lies.
 It’s free!